-Habitat for Humanity Hungary has published in June 2020 its Feketelakás 3.0 (Black Flat) package of proposals, which deals in detail with the regulation of the rental market.
+In June 2020 Habitat for Humanity Hungary its so-called Feketelakás 3.0 campaign and proposal package (the title translates to 'Black Flat/Housing' - alluding at the unregulated conditions of the private rental market).
 It proposes complex regulation of short-term accommodation to reduce rental prices: eliminating the current tax environment that is more favourable to such services than to other types of businesses; better control of advertisers' data and licences; a limit on the number of nights spent.
 On the latter, Habitat proposes that local authorities should have a flexible cap at a maximum of 120 nights per year.